ddhartma/Machine-Vision/README.md

     ![image13]

+### ResNet from Microsoft Research
+- Developed by Microsoft research
+- Winner at ILSVRC 215
+- Used for
+    - image classification
+    - object classification
+    - image segmentation
+- Used with COCO data set
+- Gaining more information from data via deeper architectures

 ## Object detection <a id="object_detection"></a>
+- Before we studied image classification
+- Now et's focus on
+    - object detection
+    - image segmentation

+    ![image14]
+    Abb.
+10-13

+    - First object detection detects objects with boundary boxes
+    - Image segmentation
+        - Semantic segmentation: identifies all object of a certain class
+        - Instance segmentation: identifies all instances of one class

 ### R-CNN <a id="r_cnn"></a>
 ### Fast R-CNN <a id="fast_r_cnn"></a>
 ### Faster R-CNN <a id="faster_r_cnn"></a>